meta-logic/lltp/README.md

 Some results on these problems can be found [here](https://github.com/carlosolarte/Linear-Logic-Prover-in-Maude) and [here](https://github.com/wujuihsuan2016/LL_prover).

+The current status for all the collections can be found in the TXT files.
+Those results were obtained with [this prover](https://github.com/carlosolarte/Linear-Logic-Prover-in-Maude).

 ---
 [1] _Linear Logic_ by Jean-Yves Girard.
 Theoretical Computer Science (50), pp. 1-102 (1987)